-6.2 Inter-agency working
+7.2 Inter-agency working

 The DSL and Deputy DSLs liaise with the local authority and work in partnership with other agencies in the best interests of children in the school.
-New Safeguarding Partners and Child Death Review partner arrangements are now in place (the local authority; a clinical commissioning group for an area within the local authority; and the chief officer of police for an area (any part of which falls) within the local authority area)Safeguarding partners publish a local 'threshold' document which includes the process for the local early help assessment and the type and level of early help services to be provided, and DSLs (and their deputies) will be familiar with this document.
+Safeguarding Partners and Child Death Review partner arrangements (the local authority; a clinical commissioning group for an area within the local authority; and the chief officer of police for an area (any part of which falls) within the local authority area) publish a local 'threshold' document which includes the process for the local early help assessment and the type and level of early help services to be provided, and DSLs (and their deputies) will be familiar with this document.